 As the lead agency preparing the SWRP, Stanislaus County will be responsible for key elements of SWRP implementation together with its plan partners.
 In addition to managing the development of the original SWRP for the planning area, Stanislaus County and plan partners will be responsible for future updates of the plan that may be required, either due to regulatory changes or to keep information up-to-date.
-Projects may be submitted to the project list via Opti on an ongoing basis; the plan partners will also be responsible for coordinating periodic updates to the list or new Calls for Projects as needed (e.g., in preparation for new funding opportunities).
+Projects may be submitted to the project list via Opti on an ongoing basis; the plan partners will also be responsible for new funding opportunities).
 The plan partners will revise the SWRP as needed based on adaptive management procedures, as discussed further in Section 7.4.3, Adaptive Management.
 For example, the plan partners will approve any changes to water quality priorities or benefit metrics found appropriate following regulatory changes or project performance monitoring.